 TEMPORARY & LONG-TERM CLOSURES & RESTRICTIONS

-Know before you go!
+#KnowBeforeYouGo!
 There are several regulations that visitors are required to follow while visiting the Bridger-Teton National Forest.
 These are typically noted by a Special Order or a specific closure.
 Examples of these include the Bear Food Storage Order or our Winter Closures for wildlife.
-For a list of Special Orders and temporary closures to ensure you are complying with regulations.
+Go to our list of Special Orders and temporary closures to ensure you are complying with regulations.

 ANIMAL TRAPPING INFORMATION